Social Sciences, Business, & Education

 Glass Family Research Institute for Early Childhood Studies

-The Glass Family Research Institute for Early Childhood Studies has conducted research for over 20 years in the areas of early childhood, after-school care, special education, professional development, and leadership.
+The Glass Family Research Institute for Early Childhood Studies has conducted research for over 20 year s in the areas of early childhood, after-school care, special education, professional development, and leadership.
 The Glass Family Institute is an interdisciplinary research institute that supports innovative research and service projects that broadly focus on early childhood topics relevant to the southern N.M. area & borderland.
 These efforts include educational degree offerings, university and community lab schools, and collaborative partnerships.
 For more information on opportunities in early childhood education research, contact Director Angela Owens at avowens@nmsu.edu.

 Capstone Project: Honors Program